hQian2718/quic-extremal-testing/README.md

 * **Address Rebinding** (`rebind-addr`): In this test case, a NAT is simulated that changes the client IP address (as observed by the server) after the handshake.
 Server should perform path vaildation.

-* **Connection Migratioon** (`connectionmigration`): In this test case, the server is expected to provide its preferred addresses to the client during the handshake.
+* **Connection Migration** (`connectionmigration`): In this test case, the server is expected to provide its preferred addresses to the client during the handshake.
 The client is expected to perform active migration to one of those addresses.